The Ultimate Guide to

 Ideas are cheap.
 But most ideas inside large companies languish in the “Valley of Death.”
 This is the hand-off between idea or validated prototype and the business unit who will take the idea to market.
 Sometimes this is simply because of a failure to budget resources for implementation.

 You may have a validated prototype and some central budget, yet still, nothing moves forward.
 Often this is because there isn’t the political will to launch.
-Business units have their plans locked for the next 24 months of new products.
+Business units have their new product plans locked for the next 24 months.
 The distributors can’t handle another new product launch.
 The new product might cannibalize something already in the market.
 The bottom line is business leaders (those in charge of functions or regions) were not involved early enough to smooth the way.

 Here are some examples of great innovation training.
 This is by no means an exhaustive list, but offers a reputable example of each of the five types of innovation training.